5th-element-somatics/replit/replit.md

-# Fifth Element Somatics - The Good Girl Paradox Masterclass
+# Fifth Element Somatics - Complete Website Ecosystem

 ## Overview

-This is a modern full-stack web application for Fifth Element Somatics, featuring a landing page and e-commerce functionality for "The Good Girl Paradox" masterclass.
-The application is built with React on the frontend, Express.js on the backend, and integrates with Stripe for payment processing.
-It uses a PostgreSQL database with Drizzle ORM for data persistence.
+This is a comprehensive full-stack web application for Fifth Element Somatics, featuring a complete website ecosystem with multiple pages including home, about, work with me, and the masterclass landing page.
+The application showcases Saint's somatic sexology practice and "The Good Girl Paradox" masterclass with full e-commerce functionality.
+Built with React on the frontend, Express.js on the backend, and integrates with Stripe for payment processing.
+Uses PostgreSQL database with Drizzle ORM for data persistence.

+## Recent Changes (January 2025)

+- **Complete Website Expansion**: Transformed from single masterclass page to full Fifth Element Somatics ecosystem
+- **Multi-Page Architecture**: Added home, about, work-with-me, and dedicated masterclass pages with proper navigation
+- **Authentic Branding Integration**: Incorporated content and design from original Fifth Element Somatics website
+- **Mobile-First Design**: Maintained responsive design across all new pages with compressed spacing for mobile optimization
+- **Navigation System**: Implemented consistent navigation across all pages with proper routing via Wouter

 ## User Preferences